resultra/resultra/serverSystemTest/templateTest/README.md

 Then, launch the client in the web browser at localhost:43409.
 This will bring up the client to populate the template.

+## Creating a Regression Test of the Template Export Functionality

 After using the client to populate the client, the Makefile is setup to perform a test:

 	1. Dump a summary of the tracker database in the original file.